-Today we’ll look at authors like Stephen King, talented horror writers you need to read before the entire world discovers them.
+Today we’ll look at authors like Stephen King, talented horror and thriller writers you need to read before the entire world discovers them.

 Some of these authors have already reached a high level of success and had their books optioned for movies.
 Other writers are flying under the radar, or swimming in the dark and swampy depths, waiting for you to dredge them up.

 Paul Tremblay is one of my favorite new school horror writers, and I cannot say enough good things about him.
 Tremblay writes gripping, unique stories which make you think, even as they chill you to the bone.

 On the surface, Tremblay’s masterpiece, A Head Full of Ghosts, is an eerie supernatural horror story, told from the perspective of Merry Bennett fifteen years after a priest performed an exorcism on her older sister.

 As we delve deeper into the story, we begin to question what is real and unreal.
 A Head Full of Ghosts plunges us into the stormy waters of a New England family teetering on the brink of its own destruction, and when the story reaches its climax, Tremblay tears our hearts out.

 Don’t believe for a second that Paul Tremblay is a one-trick pony.
 His novel, Disappearance at Devil’s Rock, is at-once frightening and heartbreaking, one of the most disturbing novels I’ve encountered in recent memory.

 The late Jack Ketchum walked the tight rope between splatterpunk and thoughtful, literary horror.
 While the graphic contents of Ketchum’s stories were often shocking, he breathed life into complex characters and made us care about them.
 From Hide-and-Seek and Off Season to The Woman, Ketchum’s novels are an idyllic mesh of old drive-in movie horror and scholarly, poetic art.